-Canva is Australia’s first unicorn of 2018 and a major challenger to Adobe Photoshop.
+Canva is Australia’s first unicorn of 2018 and aand is one of the prominent female founded startups.
 More than 13 designs are created on the platform every second, and more than 2.5 million print designs are currently downloaded each month.
 The company’s CEO and co-founder Melanie Perkins is the youngest female whose business has reached a unicorn status.

 The idea of the cheap and easy-to-use graphic design platform was born yet in 2007 when Melanie was a student at the University of Western Australia.
 She and her group-mates severely struggled with the complexities of existing design software.
 So, Melanie decided to create a tool which would be understandable even for people who are not involved in design professionally.
 The idea took her on a long journey in search of investors which finally resulted in Silicon Valley heavyweights supporting her company.

 Now Canva, led by Perkins, Cliff Obrecht, and Cameron Adams, is available in 190 countries and has over 10 million users.
 Its software is available in 100 languages.
 It runs a number of services, including a marketplace for professional graphic designers and a print and delivery service. «Our goal is to help people design anything and publish anywhere,» Perkins mentioned in the interview for CNN.